-Craig and I are in love with Woodstock.
-It’s beautiful, it’s charming, it’s quaint, and it’s only 3.5 hours from Newport.
-We love it so much we’ve been actively looking for a second home/fixer upper in or around the area.
+I had to start with the most charming town we get to call home, Woodstock, VT.
+It’s beautiful, it’s charming, it’s quaint, and it’s conveniently located from Boston and New York City.
+We love it so much we literally moved here in 2020!
 From winding country roads to beautiful old farmhouses and charming country stores, Woodstock is quintessential New England.
 They also have a great food scene and plenty of activities.
-Peak foliage varies depending on the weather but typically starts around early October.
+Peak foliage varies depending on the weather but this year is happening now (late September/early October).

 while you’re there

 A stop into Farmhouse Pottery is a must.
 There’s something for everyone at FH Gillingham & Sons.
 Check out Simon Pearce and see glass blowing in action, they also have a restaurant.
 Go for a hike at Mt.
 Tom, you can’t beat the view.
-Grab a sandwich at Woodstock Farmer’s Market they are so good!
-We had the best meal ever at Mangalitsa.
-For casual farm to table check out Worthy Kitchen.
-See my Woodstock Travel Guide here.
+Grab lunch at one of the newer spots in town Santé for the most incredible farm to table plates.
+After grab a drink and small bites at the chicest cocktail bar Au Comptoir.
+For the full Woodstock experience check out my Woodstock Guide!

 Craig and I went to Camden a few years ago in early October and it did not disappoint.
 The charming seaside town is just under 2 hours from Portland.
 It was surprisingly quiet during our visit, I think it’s more a summer destination, so it was even more special because we felt like we had it to ourselves.
 Peak foliage typically starts around early October.